goksunazlican/ros_tutorial/readme.md

  ```bash
       $ roscore
 ```
-So, for run the project first go the workspace folder and run CMake.
+So, to run the project first go the workspace folder and run CMake.
 We use CMake as our build system:
  ```bash
        $ cd ~/catkin_ws2
 	  ~/catkin_ws$ catkin_make